nodejs/node-v0.x-archive/doc/api/stdio.markdown

 ## console

 Browser-like object for printing to stdout and stderr.
+For all logging functions below, you may override the default stream with _any_ desired stream, by setting the `stream` property of the logging function to a different Stream object.

+For instance, to redirect `console.log()` to stderr instead of stdout, try this:

+    console.log.stream = process.stderr;

 ### console.log()

-Prints to stdout with newline.
+Prints to stdout (by default) with newline.
 This function can take multiple arguments in a `printf()`-like way.
 Example:

     console.log('count: %d', count);